What Is Bone Grafting?

 In geriatric patients, bone degeneration is common as the progression into old age continues.
-While bone grafting is not required for every senior patient, extreme atrophy can lead to teeth becoming foundationally unsafe, causing them to fall out.
+Not every senior patient requires bone grafting.
+However, extreme atrophy can lead to teeth becoming foundationally unsafe, causing them to fall out.
 In this situation, grafting may be necessary to ensure the security and stability of new implants.

-Additionally, patients who have suffered from jaw defects resulting from gum disease, congenital defects, or traumatic injuries can benefit from bone grafting procedures.
+Additionally, patients who have suffered from jaw defects resulting from gum disease, congenital defects, or traumatic injuries can benefit from bone grafting.
 The extent of grafting necessary varies depending on the condition of the implant site.
-Major grafting procedures typically require a hospital stay as they are performed in an operating room.
+Major grafting procedures, performed in an operating room, typically require a hospital stay.

 Getting dental implants is a big step towards restoring your smile and confidence.
 Through bone grafting procedures, our dental implant specialists are capable of improving the quality of life for a broader set of patients who typically would not be able to have implants installed.
 If you suffer from diminished or inadequate jawbone and think dental implants through bone grafting might be right for you, contact our office today to schedule a free consultation.